 8 kHz Frequency Bandwidth - the Zerena 5 and 7 models are both able to process sounds within an 8 kHz range, whereas the Zerena 9 has a 10 kHz bandwidth.
 This means that in the Zerena 9 sounds in the lower and higher frequencies can be processed successfully rather than potentially being missed.

 12 Fitting Bands - the Zerena 5 is able to detect and process sounds in 12 bands at once, processing each separately and then amplifying or suppressing them as appropriate.
 However, the Zerena 7 has 14 bands and the Zerena 9 has 16 bands.

 True Directionality - this feature is only available in the Zerena 9 model.
 It allows your hearing aids to recreate how high and low frequency sounds travel through your ear, making it easier for you to pinpoint the direction that sounds are coming from.

-2 Transition Levels - the Zerena 9 and 7 both have three transition levels which allows your audiologist to program your hearings aids depending on how quickly you want the noise reduction and/or directionality programs to react.
-However with the Zerena 5 there are only two transition levels which means there is less of option to personalise this feature.
+2 Transition Levels - the Zerena 9 and 7 both have three transition levels which allow your audiologist to program your hearings aids depending on how quickly you want the noise reduction and/or directionality programs to react.
+However, with the Zerena 5, there are only two transition levels which mean there is less of option to personalise this feature.